ebkalderon/dss-coding-assignment/README.md

 * This application will run on an OS with a system allocator available.

-* This application will likely be run on a mobile device or smart TV, and as such should try to eliminate heap allocation and dynamic dispatch where possible, and also put the CPU to sleep when applicable to consume less power.
+* This class of application is optimized for mobile devices or smart TVs, and as such should try to eliminate heap allocation and dynamic dispatch where possible, and also put the CPU to sleep when applicable to consume less power.